 7. Avoid meta description generators

+“Meta descriptions should be one-of-a-hand.
+It’s easier to make them unique if you have someone on your team to write them,” she says.
 “The meta description is one of the best chances for someone to click on your search result.
 I believe it’s too important to leave up to an automated generator.”

-Make your own meta descriptions one of a kind
+Write your own meta descriptions

 Whether you’re a brand new store owner or seasoned ecommerce webmaster, compelling meta descriptions are important to increase website traffic, provide good user experience, and improve conversion rates.
 By checking the boxes above, you’ll be on the right track to optimizing your pages for the web and will soon see the benefits of more traffic and higher sales.